-is what must once have been a quarry.
-It now has tall trees making it something of a park-like area.
-South of this is a more open area where apple trees grow.
+This area now has tall trees making it something of a park-like area.
+South of this is a more open section of the old quarry where apple trees grow.
 Both of these areas have a spring in, though little has been done with these.
-The River Parrett headwaters run along the east sire of these two rooms.
+The River Parrett's headwaters run along the east side of these two rooms.

 To get to these two north rooms a bridge crosses the river.
 South of the river are more rooms including a private lawn for the use of visitors.